 The two I typically recommend to guests are Grayhawk Golf Club and the Tournament Players Club (TPC), both really close to our resort.
 (TPC is actually within walking distance!)

 People tend to flock to the courses in the cooler months, so if you’re looking for some fantastic deals (and you don’t mind breaking a bit of a sweat), my advice is to hit the links on hotter days.

-Pro Tip: If you’re staying with us at our Scottsdale Resort, head over to the Vacation Station and we’ll help you with tee times and recommendations.
+Pro Tip: If you’re at Scottsdale Resort, head over to the Vacation Station to get help with tee times and recommendations.

 2. Experience 8 Unique Attractions at the Arizona Boardwalk

 Pro Tip: For the best ticket deals, try to visit Monday through Saturday after 4:30 p.m.
-And if you’re staying with us at Scottsdale Resort, we also have great ticket discounts for Arizona Boardwalk attractions.
+And if you’re staying at Scottsdale Resort, you can also get great ticket discounts for Arizona Boardwalk attractions.